jae0/adapt/README.md

 ![](./inst/doc/fit_with_projections_mortalities.png)

 The number of deaths as a function of time (days; day 1 is 2020-03-17) in circles.
 Vertical line represents "today".
 The blue line shown is the model fit to a modified SIR model with 95% Credible Intervals in orange.
 Simple deterministic (mean-field) forecasts from the recursive model are shown.
-The model fit is poor as this is a time-lagged process but the model is not.
+The model fit is poor as mortality is a time-lagged process but the model is not.
 However, as a first order estimate of the scale of the process (mortality), it is still reasonable.
+I will add a time-lagged process shortly.